 Mary Ellen Pfeifer is a Florida native who grew up in Orlando and vacationed on Sanibel every year beginning in 1969.
-She is a graduate of the University of Central Florida where she obtained a Bachelors degree in Biology in 1985.
+She is a graduate of the University of Central Florida where she obtained a Bachelors's degree in Biology in 1985.
 She later obtained a Masters Degree in Biochemistry in 1987 in conjunction with research she conducted for the United States Department of Agriculture.
 While at UCF, Mary Ellen became the first woman coxswain on the Men's prestigious Varsity Crew Team (the coxswain sits in the back of the long shell and steers the course while coaching the 8 oarsmen).
 For three years she participated in many regattas from the "Head of the Charles" in Boston to the "Dad Vail Regatta" in Philadelphia.
 Before leaving the university, Mary Ellen donated a large collection of shells to UCF's Biology Department for display.
 Mary Ellen's donated shell collection is still on display in the UCF's Biology Administration Office and Conference Rooms.

-After obtaining her Master's degree, Mary Ellen worked several years for Bio-Rad Laboratories selling analysis equipment to Hospital Nuclear Medicine departments and Research Labs across Florida, Georgia and Virginia.
+After obtaining her Master's degree, Mary Ellen worked several years for Bio-Rad Laboratories selling analysis equipment to Hospital Nuclear Medicine departments and Research Labs across Florida, Georgia, and Virginia.
 She was honored as the top Bio-Rad agent in the Country and broke numerous sales records.
 In 1990 she met and married Eric Pfeifer in Orlando.
 She and Eric moved to Baltimore in 1993 where he joined his brothers managing the family business Maryland Screen Printers.
 Mary Ellen worked on several projects at Maryland Screen Printers.
 She organized their first nationwide mail order catalog and also was the head of their racing program when they sponsored a Busch Series NASCAR.

-Before moving to Sanibel in 2001, Mary Ellen accepted a position on Board of the Children's Education Center of the Islands (CECI) a Sanibel Preschool as their fund-raising chair.
+Before moving to Sanibel in 2001, Mary Ellen accepted a position on the Board of the Children's Education Center of the Islands (CECI) a Sanibel Preschool as their fund-raising chair.
 She hit the island running and having to quickly meet island families and business owners to successfully launch their first annual event "Reach for the Stars".
 This event is still being held and is now called "The Beach Ball".

-Over the past 15 years on Sanibel, Mary Ellen has enjoyed working with many Sanibel Island Non-Profit Orginizations including the Sanibel Sea School (helping to create their signature event "Octifest", The Sanibel Community House, SCCF, and she even donated hours of time starring in "Sandbars to Sanibel - Pioneering an Island" to benefit Sanibel's Historical Village.
+Over the past 15 years on Sanibel, Mary Ellen has enjoyed working with many Sanibel Island Non-Profit Organizations including the Sanibel Sea School (helping to create their signature event "Octifest", The Sanibel Community House, SCCF, and she even donated hours of time starring in "Sandbars to Sanibel - Pioneering an Island" to benefit Sanibel's Historical Village.

-2011 was another busy year as the Pfeifer family held a meet and greet open house to help SCCF raise funds to preserve the 28 acre Bailey Homestead.
+2011 was another busy year as the Pfeifer Family hosted a Meet and Greet open house to help SCCF raise funds to preserve the 28 acres of the Bailey Homestead.
 This SCCF fund-raising event was held shortly after husband Eric performed in "Dancing with the Island Stars" to raise money for the Sanibel Community House.